jbox-web/ajax-datatables-rails/README.md

 ```

 Obviously, you can construct your query as required for the use case the datatable is used.
 Example: `User.active.with_recent_messages`.
+__IMPORTANT:__ Make sure to return an `ActiveRecord::Relation` object as the end product of this method.
+Why?
+Because the result from
+this method, will be chained (for now) to `ActiveRecord` methods for sorting, filtering and pagination.

 ### Controller
 Set up the controller to respond to JSON